|Jo (Rita Tushingham) in A Taste of Honey (1961)|

 The movie is bookended with images of childhood innocence, the first with Jo playing sport on the school playground, and the soundtrack of children singing "The big ship sails on the alley, alley, oh!"
 The movie ends with the same song, and we are lighted upon Jo's face one last time.
 Jo throughout the movie vacillates between child and scared adult.
 Rita Tushingham plays Jo with zest and innocence — for example: in an earlier scene where she pantomimes her teacher, and remarkably scared and curious when she feels her baby kick inside of her belly (and remember, this movie was made long before Ellen Page and Jennifer Garner had their moment in Juno).
 If Charles Silver is right, we can compare the two endings.
 In the Truffaut film, Antoine is captured in a still shot on the beach which I still think is the most affective ending in cinematic history.
 We know Antoine's story because Truffaut regales us with many more sequels to follow.
 For Jo, we are left to imagine her story.
 And this I think is satisfactory.

-Taste of Honey
+IMDb link: A Taste of Honey

 Dir: Tony Richardson